Dr-Noob/cpufetch/doc/DOCUMENTATION_X86.md

 ### 2. Why differences between Intel and AMD?
 There are many different CPUID leaves [[1](#references)].
-In some caseses, a given leaf does the same thing in Intel and AMD processors, but the majority of them, they don't.
+In some cases, a given leaf does the same thing in Intel and AMD processors, but in the majority of them, they don't.
 For example, leaf 0x4 gives you the caches information, but in AMD is a reserved (invalid) leaf!
 In the case of AMD, is more common to fetch information using extended levels than using the standard levels (the other way around with Intel).

 ### 3. How to get the frequency?
 __Involved code: [get_frequency_info (cpuid.c)](https://github.com/Dr-Noob/cpufetch/blob/master/src/x86/cpuid.c)__